cobbzilla/mobiletto/README.md

 * [Mobiletto on npm](https://www.npmjs.com/package/mobiletto)

 ## TLDR
-A simple CRUD example using the mobiletto `s3` driver.
+A simple example using the mobiletto `s3` driver.

 This code would run the same if the driver were `local`.